dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-29-Tabular-Solution.md

 ### Backup Diagrams

-Backup diagrams are used to present the transformation of states graphically.
+Backup diagrams are used to present the transitions of states and actions for an agent graphically.
+We call such diagrams backup diagrams because

 # Tabular Solution Methods